diegotorres03/web-components-repository/docs/step-by-step.md

 ### Activity 1.1.2: Create a button and a modal
 Lets build on this now by adding a `button` and a `modal` to our web page.

-For the modal content, we are going to use the slots `title` and `main`.
-(Note: at this stage the button and the modal are not connected.
+For the modal content, we are going to use the slots `title` and `main`. (**Note**: at this stage the button and the modal are not connected.
 We will come to that later).
 Add the following `button` and `app-modal` html under the `<flip-card>` section of our index.html file, save and refresh our browser page:
 ```html
 ...
 <button>open</button>